hillary-joyce/react-feather-finder/README.md

 ## Getting Started

-head over to the [Heroku Page](https://enigmatic-retreat-98619.herokuapp.com/)to get started.
+head over to the [Heroku Page](https://enigmatic-retreat-98619.herokuapp.com/) to get started.

-The page consists of 12 feathers, all slightly different.
+The game consists of 12 feather images, all slightly different.

 The goal is to click on each of the feathers just once to earn a high score.